 Every clinic and hospital operates with different workflows, so there is no cookie-cutter solution that works for every organization — but there are certain things that all successful programs have in place.
 Creating a solid foundation for enrolling eligible patients is the best place to start, and this is how you do it:

 First things first — you’ve got to establish some estimates on the number of patients that will be eligible for participation.
 The best way to do this is to pull the previous year’s numbers for the patient population.
 You’ll want to find out the total number of cases performed, and also a breakdown of the numbers for each provider.
 These numbers will come in very handy when you start monitoring the success of your patient enrollment process… which is coming up next!

 2. Create a Formal Enrollment Process

-The foundation of good outcome program is making sure that all eligible patients participate.
+The foundation of a good outcome program is making sure that all eligible patients participate.
 The first step is to clearly define the criteria for what makes a patient eligible.
-For example, if your outcome program’s plan is to collect data on total joint patients — are you including revision cases and partial knee patients?
+For example, if your outcome program’s goal is to collect data on total joint patients — are you including revision cases and partial knee patients?
 Or is it just primary total joint replacement surgery?

 Next, identify which staff members will be responsible for identifying and enrolling patients.
 Each clinic and organization’s flow is different.
 A helpful exercise is to visualize the patient flow through your system.
 Often times, outcome programs are designed around an intervention or procedure, and a great way to identify and enroll eligible patients is to do it while they are being scheduled for their intervention/procedure.
 Once you have determined who will be responsible for enrollment, make sure that everyone has a clear understanding of the eligibility criteria so they know which patients they need to enroll.